 What is CBD?

 Cannabidiol, or CBD, is a naturally occurring cannabinoid of the hemp plant.
 It is a legal compound in the UK and is extracted and used as an oil for its therapeutic benefits.
-CBD is a psycho-inactive substance and will not cause any intoxicating effects when used, nor is it addictive.
+CBD is a non-psychoactive substance and will not cause any intoxicating effects when used, nor is it addictive.

 There are many reported wellbeing benefits attributed to CBD but in many cases, further research is required to confirm its effectiveness in humans.